AS WE ALL ADJUST TO A NEW NORMAL DURING THE COVID-19 OUTBREAK,

 A collective action initiative to "expand Tech access and education and increase Tech enterprise and employment" in New Mexico including a free online resource portal nmtechworks.com

 New Mexico STEAM Hub

-A collective action initiative to "improve STEM access and education and increase STEM enterprise and employment" in New Mexico
+A collective action initiative to "improve STEAM access and education and increase STEAM enterprise and employment" in New Mexico